Buying, Storing Gold, Silver, Platinum Bullion

 How can I be assured that my precious metals are really in the vault?

 BMG’s bullion is stored on an allocated and insured basis under a Custodial Services Agreement with its LBMA vaults.
 The BullionDeed Number Confirmation Report, updated monthly, includes details of the refiner, exact weight, purity and serial number for each bullion product.
 The custodian issues a monthly report to BMG that records bar serial numbers, by crosschecking this unique number and the Bar Serial Number on a particular BullionDeed against the confirmation report.
 Clients can have absolute certainty with respect to the ownership of their bullion.
-BMG’s auditors, BDO Canada LLP, review all bullion product lists and annually reconcile the vault holdings.
+BMG’s auditors, RSM Canada LLP, review all bullion product lists and annually reconcile the vault holdings.

 How can I prove that I own the BMG BullionBars™ I just purchased?